 This page is actively maintained by the Grid'5000 team.
 If you encounter problems, please report them (see the Support page).
 Additionally, as it is a wiki page, you are free to make minor corrections yourself if needed.
 If you would like to suggest a more fundamental change, please contact the Grid'5000 team.

 Disk reservation consists in reserving on nodes additional hard disks, which are otherwise not usable.

-The table below shows the cluster compatibility with disk reservation.
+The table below shows the Grid'5000 clusters with such additional hard disks available for reservation.

 |Site||Cluster||Number of nodes||Number of reservable disks per node|

 Last generated from the Grid'5000 Reference API on 2023-07-24 (commit d49ced4216)